DarrenCoppinger/milestone-project-4/README.md

 This project is currently live on Heroku : [BarTender](https://bartender-ms4.herokuapp.com/)

 It should be noted that during the course of the development of this project static and media files were not uploaded to  GitHub.
 This was achieve by adding the folder names to the .gitignore file.
-The reason for this is that heroku can't host these files.
+The reason for this is that Heroku can't host these files.
 As this is the case they are hosted from an AWS S3-Bucket.
-These files were only push to this Github repository for the purposes of project assessment by Code Institute.
+The static folder was only pushed to this GitHub repository for the purposes of project assessment by Code Institute.

 ### Local Deployment
-To run this project locally on any system the following will need to be installed
+To run this project locally on any system the following will need to be installed:
 - [Python3](https://www.python.org/downloads/) to run the app.py files and the application
 - [PIP](https://pip.pypa.io/en/stable/)
 - An IDE such as [Gitpod](https://gitpod.io/) or [Microsoft Visual Studio](https://code.visualstudio.com/)